How to Raise Your Credit Score

 You can order your score online through myFICO.com for a fee, but an increasing number of credit card companies offer cardholders their score for no extra cost, either on a bill or online.
 Plus, your credit card provider will likely update that score every month and may even alert you to any significant changes.

 Next, get a copy of your credit report.
-You’re legally entitled to three free credit reports every year, one from each of the three credit bureaus: Experian, TransUnion and Equifax.
+You're legally entitled to three free credit reports every year, but because of the pandemic, each of the three credit bureaus (Experian, TransUnion and Equifax) started allowing free weekly credit reports.
 These provide details on what’s affecting your score, with a view into what lines of credit you have in your name and which ones show payment problems that may be lowering your score.

 “One of the quickest ways to make a bump in your score is to remove any errors on your credit report that aren’t yours,” Schulz says.